Chris Beck (baseball): Somerset Patriots

 On August 13, 2019, Beck signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-On August 29, he was placed on the ineligible list and left the organization to pursue other opportunities.
+In 6 appearances for Somerset, he struggled to a 7.94 ERA with 6 strikeouts and 2 saves across 5 2/3 innings of relief.
+On August 29, Beck was placed on the ineligible list and left the organization to pursue other opportunities.